kkieffer/jZELD/README.md

 to become familiar with the operations of a ZCanvas is to run the included Demo class.
 The core operations that are supported in the canvas are:

 1. Select a ZElement with a mouse click (shift-Click to select multiple ZElements)
+2. Select multiple ZElements by dragging a selection box around them
-2. Drag the ZElement to a new position with the mouse
+3. Drag the ZElement to a new position with the mouse
-3. Drag the ZElement's resize box (bottom-right corner of the element) to resize it
+4. Drag the ZElement's resize box (bottom-right corner of the element) to resize it
-4. Resize a ZElement using the mouse wheel
+5. Resize selected ZElements using the mouse wheel
-5. Move a selected ZElement with the arrow keys
+6. Move the selected ZElements with the arrow keys while holding Shift down
-6. Rotate a ZElement using the mouse wheel while holding Shift down
+7. Rotate selected ZElements using the mouse wheel while holding Shift down
-7. Zoom in/out the ZCanvas with the +/- keys
+8. Zoom in/out the ZCanvas with the +/- keys

 The ZCanvas supports other operations that can be invoked by shortcut keys, menu items, or programmatically.
 The Demo illustrates these using keys and right-click context menus.
 The framework provides a default set of hotkeys and an optional